 You can see our recommended settings here.

 This TV has mediocre upscaling of 480p content.
 When watching DVDs or other 480p content, the image takes a warm tone that can't be removed.
 Also, there are more artifacts and blotches than most of the TVs we've tested so far.
+If you want a TV that upscales 480p content a lot better, look into the Hisense H6570G.

 The TV can't upscale cable content well and performs only decently.
 Compared to other TVs like the Vizio M Series Quantum 2019, the Hisense performs worse.
 This isn't a good TV to watch your favorite TV show.